Litoboř: Economy

 The municipality has primarily been a leisure destination in recent decades.
 Less than 40% of dwellings are continuously occupied; the other houses are primarily utilised for individual recreation.

 Transport

 There are no railways or major roads passing through the municipality.

 Sights

-Litoboř is poor in monuments.
-The only protected cultural monuments are field remains of a fortress, now an archaeological site, and a rural house from the end of the 18th century.
+The only protected cultural monuments in the municipality are field remains of a fortress, now an archaeological site, and a rural house from the end of the 18th century.